ike9000e/p7z-usr/README.md

 			$> export P7ZUSRWCX_DEBUG=1
 		This causes various debug messages to be printed to the console STDOUT.
-		Use Ctrl+PgDn, the "Try open archive" in DCMD, and find which (if any) handler tried is last in the incomplete list.
+		Use Ctrl+PgDn, the "Try open archive" in DCMD, and find which (if any) handler tried comes as last in the incomplete list.

 Links